dcs-chalmers/pla-compress/C/README.md

 | 1.15  | 249562 | 52.97 | 18.57 | 0.2721 |
 | 1.238 | 140275 | 57.09 | 20.02 | 0.2883 |

 (**NB*:** *The compresssion ratio depends if the input is the original 8009050-bytes CSV/TSV file or a single precision floating binary dump of 2808000 bytes.
-If the input data was originally stored using double precision, one needs to double the compression ratio obtained with binary float values.
+If the input data was originally stored using double precision, the compression ratio is roughly the double of the one obtained with binary float values.
 Note that the logical timestamps used by the compression technique do not need to be stored.*)

 The number of segment/singletons can also be easily accessed: